imagej/imagej.github.io/_pages/scripting/basics.md

     ui.show(dataset1)
     ui.show(dataset2)

-If a script only depends on ImageJ1 functionality, one can use the function `IJ.openImage()`.
+If a script only depends on ImageJ 1.x functionality, one can use the function `IJ.openImage()`.
 It will return an ImagePlus object.

     #@ String(label='Image URL', value='http://wsr.imagej.net/images/clown.jpg') fileUrl
     #@ File(label='local image') file